qbrilliance/qristal-core/docs/md/vqe.md

      (the number of spin orbitals is equal to the number of qubits required)

 - ❗ **Important:** Convention of mapping spin orbitals onto qubits
-    - The built-in ASWAP and UCCSD ansätze in QB SDK map all alpha (up) spins **then** all beta (down) spins.
+    - The built-in ASWAP and UCCSD ansätze in Qristal map all alpha (up) spins **then** all beta (down) spins.
 Thus, care must be taken to make sure that the input Pauli Hamiltonian follows the same mapping convention.
     - If the Hamiltonian input is provided as a molecular geometry string (see the previous section above), then the mapping is guaranteed to be compatible with the above convention.
     - Tips: Among some other open-source platforms, Qiskit is using the same qubit mapping as stated above.
 Pennylane, on the other hand, alternates alpha and beta (up and down) spins.